 The usual harvest festival becomes especially exciting once an aristocratic hunting party arrives.
 The villagers decide to entertain them with dances.
 Giselle, prevented by her fretful mother from dancing, presents two of her friends who outdo each other in a technically demanding duet.
 One of the grand ladies, Bathilde, takes such a particular liking to Giselle that she asks her father, the Duke of Courland, if she might offer her own necklace to the young girl.

-Enjoyed by such a gift, Giselle’s happiness grows when she is anointed « Harvest Queen. » Her mother cannot stop her from dancing with and for her friends.
+Overjoyed by such a gift, Giselle’s happiness grows when she is anointed « Harvest Queen. » Her mother cannot stop her from dancing with and for her friends.

 Alas, meanwhile, the suspicious Hilarion actively seeks proof that Loys is not the regular guy he claims to be.
 He finds it in Loys’s hut: a sword, which by law and custom is forbidden to simple folk.

 In fact, Loys is really Albrecht, a nobleman in disguise and who has been long affianced to Bathilde.
 Unmasked by Hilarion in front of everybody, Albrecht tries to make light of the situation.
 Giselle, realizing that she is about to lose the only man she has ever loved, begins to lose her mind.
 Desperately fighting against the darkness that fills her heart – and whether she has a heart attack or stabs herself with Albrecht’s sword depends on the production and the ballerina – she races about, haunted by old melodies, especially that of the “daisies.”
-Her invisible flowers now clearly shout his “not at all.”
+Her invisible flowers now clearly shout his “I love you not.”
 Desperate for any love that is true, real and selfless, she hurls herself into her mother’s arms.
 And drops dead.

 ACT II [50 minutes]